 Presented by Christopher Erskine SC, Barrister, Blackburn Chambers

-• Review the most topical information law issues of the past 12 months: from Privacy Act reforms that commence in December 2024, proposed amendments to the FOI Act, the privacy regulator’s views on facial recognition technology (FRT), recent developments under the DATA Scheme and age verification requirements for social media platforms
+Natalie will discuss some of the most topical information law issues of the past 12 months ranging from Privacy Act reforms; proposed amendments to the FOI Act; the privacy regulator’s views on facial recognition technology (FRT) and the meaning of ‘collection’; DATA Scheme developments; OAIC’s compliance sweep; learnings and insights from recent reports by oversight bodies including the Commonwealth Ombudsman and the ANAO

-• Unpack the key principles and findings, flag the issues to watch and discuss how these issues are relevant to government lawyers who are managing and advising on data sharing, information law compliance and risk
+Natalie will unpack the key principles and findings, flag the issues to watch and discuss how these matters are relevant to government lawyers who are managing and advising on privacy compliance and risk, data governance and data sharing

-Presented by Natalie Butler, Partner, Government and Commercial Law, Mills Oakley
+Presented by Natalie Butler, Partner, Government and Commercial Law Team, Mills Oakley

 Presenters

-Andrew is a Partner in the HWL Ebsworth National Insurance Group, based in Canberra.
+Andrew is a Partner in HWLE Lawyers Canberra office.
 Andrew is an expert dispute resolution lawyer and works primarily in the context of common law-based insurance schemes and administrative benefit and review schemes.
-Andrew’s clients include private insurers (including medical indemnity insurers), the Commonwealth Government, and the ACT Government.
-Andrew has extensive experience in personal injury claims, commercial disputes, asbestos-related disease claims, investigations, complaints processes, coronial inquests, and advising on indemnity issues.
-Andrew was recognised as ‘Lawyer of the Year’ for Alternative Dispute Resolution in Canberra in the 2023 edition of Best LawyersTM Australia.
-He was recognised as ‘Lawyer of the Year’ for Insurance work in Canberra in the 2022 edition.
-He has also been recognised in the same publication for Government Practice (2017 – 2024), Insurance (2019 – 2024) and Dispute Resolution (2020 - 2024).
+Andrew was recognised as ‘Lawyer of the Year’ for Alternative Dispute Resolution in Canberra in the 2022 edition of Best LawyersTM Australia.
+He was recognised as ‘Lawyer of the Year’ for Insurance work in Canberra in the 2021 edition.
+He has also been recognised in the same publication for Government Practice (2017 – 2025), Insurance (2019 – 2025) and Dispute Resolution (2020 - 2025).
+Andrew’s clients include the Commonwealth Government, the ACT Government, and private insurers (including medical indemnity insurers).
+Andrew is also an experienced immigration lawyer and assists business sponsors and individuals to obtain Australian visas.

 Rory Alexander, Managing Director, Aldermane